roderickperez/open-DARTS/paper.md

 ## Unified thermal-compositional PDE formulation

 openDARTS has a generic PDE formulation for thermal compositional flow in porous media.
 This makes possible to adjust terms in PDE to account for various physical effects.
+Darcy flow, gravity and capillary effects give rise to convective fluxes and diffusive/conductive fluxes are driven by thermodynamic potentials between grid cells.  ## (chemical potential/entropy) In addition, a source/sink term can account for chemistry and kinetic reactions.

+Observing how the conservation equations for mass and energy contain similar terms, one can formulate the conservation of each quantity in a control volume in a uniformly integral way.
+The nonlinear equations are discretized using a Finite Volume Method in space and with a backward Euler approximation in time.

 ## Operator-Based Linearization
-One of the most computationally expensive parts is a calculation of derivatives to construct the Jacobian. openDARTS exploits Operator-Based Linearization (OBL), where PDE's terms can be approximated through the interpolation in a primary variables space.
+One of the most computationally expensive parts is a calculation of derivatives to construct the Jacobian. openDARTS exploits Operator-Based Linearization (OBL), where the terms in the PDEs are separated into space-dependent terms $\xi$ and thermodynamic state-dependent operators $\omega$.
+The $\omega$ operators can be parameterized with respect to the nonlinear unknowns in multidimensional tables under different resolutions.
+The values and derivatives required for assembly of the linear system can be approximated through multi-linear interpolation in the primary variables space using calculated values at the nodes.

 Using adaptive parametrization, derivative computation is performed at nodes of the structured grid in the primary variables space around the required point.
-The derivatives at this point are computed via multi-linear interpolation using calculated values at the nodes.
 Re-using computed values at nodal points can significantly reduce the Jacobian construction stage, especially in case of ensemble-based simulations.

 ## Discretization

 Different grid types supported by openDARTS are useful for different applications:
 - structured grid - for teaching
+- radial grid?
 - corner-point geometry - for industry-related applications
 - unstructured grid - for modelling of flow with complex geometries, discrete fracture networks and core scale laboratory experiments